omri898/Predicting-the-top-nominees-for-the-NBA-MVP-award-machine-learning-self-taught-project-/README.md

 Here are the key things I'm doing:

 #### Key elements:
-* getting data on **past MVP winners** - downloading the HTML pages for each year using requests and extracted the tables using pandas.
+* Scraping data on **past MVP winners** - downloading the HTML pages for each year using requests and extracted the tables using pandas.
-* Getting data on **player stats per season** - I used ChromeDriver and the Selenium library to render the webpage and load the complete HTML.
+* Scraping data on **player stats per season** - I used ChromeDriver and the Selenium library to render the webpage and load the complete HTML.
-* Getting data on **team record per season** - I downloaded the division standings of each division and extracted the tables using pandas.
+* Scraping data on **team record per season** - I downloaded the division standings of each division and extracted the tables using pandas.

 Overall, I'm working with data from 1990/1991 season to 2021/2022 season (a total of 32 seasons).